CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst
 </pre>

-Locating my data is easy as there are just two objects in the bucket, but as more data is added to Allas, locating a specific file from dozens of buckets containing hundreds of objects, may be difficult.
+Locating my data is easy as there are only two objects in the bucket, but as more data is added to Allas, locating a specific file among dozens of buckets containing hundreds of objects may be difficult.
-In that case, you can search for a specific file with command: `a-find`.
-In this case I could check if some object contains file Danio_rerio.GRCz10.fa with command:
+In that case, you can search for a specific file with the command `a-find`.
+In this example, I can check if an object contains the file Danio_rerio.GRCz10.fa:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>a-find -a Danio_rerio.GRCz10.fa</b>
 ----------------------------------------------